 I asked ChatGPT to explain what algorithms are used and how they work, and here is its answer:

 In my experience, it is possible to use ChatGPT as an intelligent assistant when writing texts.
-But since it occasionally gives wrong information and sometimes even makes up facts and presents them confidently, it is my strong recommendation to verify all texts it gives before using it.
+However, since it occasionally gives wrong information and sometimes even makes up facts and presents them confidently, I strongly recommend verifying all texts it gives before using it.

 Risks with AI